p2p-org/eth-staking-fee-distributor-contracts/README.md

 8. Anyone at any time can call `withdraw` on the user's own copy of `FeeDistributor`.
 The result will be sending the whole current contract's balance to
     - address of the service (P2P)
     - address of the client
+    - address of the referrer (optional)

    proportionally to the pre-defined
     - % of EL rewards that should go to the service (P2P)
     - % of EL rewards that should go to the client
+    - % of EL rewards that should go to the referrer (optional)

    (See Step 2).